cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Git is a version control system.
-- It is widely used, more than 90% of developers use it.
+- It is widely used, it is the most popular source code management tool.
-- We will use Git during the hands-on sessions to
+- We will use Git during the hands-on sessions to store and share code.

 ::::::::::::::::::::::::::::::::::::::::::::::::